oleksandr-dubrov/bluetube/README.md

       -t {a,v}              a type of a file you want to get (for --add) --list, -l            list all playlists
       --remove REMOVE REMOVE, -r REMOVE REMOVE
-                            remove a playlist by names of the author and the playlist --send, -s            send already downloaded files
+                            remove a playlist by names of the author and the playlist
+      --send, -s            send already downloaded files
-      --show_all            show all available feed items despite last update time --verbose, -v         print more information
+      --show_all            show all available feed items despite last update time --yes, -y             answer positive to all questions --no_noise            don't beep when feeds updated
+      --verbose, -v         print more information
       --version             show program's version number and exit

 If no option specified the script shows feeds to choose, downloads and sends via bluetooth.